Hard-Stuff/OTA-Hub-example_project/README.md

   # linux
   export PLATFORMIO_BUILD_FLAGS='-DOTAHUB_BEARER_TOKEN=\"PUTYOURTOKENHERE\"'
   ```
   Then run `pio run -t upload` once **in that same terminal** to write the token into the firmware, whereby on boot this token is stored to NVS.
-All future builds should not need the token as we then retrieve it from NVS.
+You only need to write this once - all future builds should not need the token as we then retrieve it from NVS.

 ## Further reading